AviKnash/InterviewPrac/README.md

 ### 1. `let`, `const`, and `var` Scopes
 - **`let` and `const`:**
   Block-scoped.
-Accessible only within the block `{}` where they are declared (e.g., within loops, if statements).
+Accessible only within the block `{}` where they are declared (e.g., within loops, if statements). let and const are also hoisted but it's set as TDZ where the value is not accessible and will return a Reference Error if accessed before.

 - **`var`:**
   Function-scoped.
-Accessible throughout the function where it is declared, even outside blocks.
+Accessible throughout the function where it is declared, even outside blocks. var is initialized with undefined so it will return undefined If logged before a value is casted.

 ---